Here is our guide on the first signs of spring look out for in the British countryside.

-January to early March.
-Even though they appear in January and are often quickly buried in snow, these lovely nodding white flowers at least hint that the dark days and long nights are not around forever.
-Picture: Getty Images
+Delicate snowdrops appear in the UK from January to early March.
+While they are often quickly buried in snow, these lovely nodding white flowers hint that the dark days and long nights of winter will soon be drawing to a close.

 Bright yellow stars at the woodland’s edge and the hedgerow’s foot.
 Flowers from February to late April.

 Yellow Lesser Celandine flower in English countryside with space for copy or text.

 When male buzzards begin showing off their skydiving skills you know that they’re thinking of settling down with a mate, so warmer weather must be on its way.